280224963/SideMenu-/SA_Project/SA报告.md

 ![ep_release](https://github.com/280224963/SideMenu-/blob/master/picture/ep_release.png)

-Figure4: gives an overview of SlideMenu and mentions the changes with the largest magnitude of change.
+Figure 7.1: gives an overview of SlideMenu and mentions the changes with the largest magnitude of change.

 #### Gesture: